About Doug Land.

 My roots in illustration, still drive my creative process but now I create sculptures like a scientist.
 When looking for new subjects, I reference scientific illustrations of the 19th century.
 Sometimes I find exciting botanical forms in books, but sometimes I find them during hikes.
 I am building on the long tradition of Victorian paper flower making, which was a common pastime for well-to-do women of a discerning class.

 Drawing on childhood experiences playing in the garden and watching animated films, I interject my playful nature into floral works with lights to make the flowers come to life.
 News stories about disappearing ecosystems and vanishing species make me think of a future society that will never see a tree covered in moonlit moths or a field of flowers in full bloom.
-I grew up in a home that was neighboring on a state park and over time the woods of my youth were suburbanized.
-My sculptures capture the memory of the botanical specimens rather than produce an exact copy.
+I grew up in a home that was neighboring on a state park.
+Over time the woods of my youth were suburbanized until only my memories remain.
+My sculptures capture this memory and use materials from this new landscape to tell the stories of fallen leaves and windswept meadows.